-From ristretto to macchiato, cappuccino to cortado, it’s easiest to get confused with all the different types of espresso drinks on offer.
+From ristretto to macchiato, cappuccino to cortado, it’s easy to get confused with all the different types of espresso drinks on offer.
 So how do you know which one is best for you?
 Or do you just stick to your old faithful?

-So read on as we run through the most popular espresso drinks, explain what they are, and a bit about their history.
+Read on as we run through the most popular espresso drinks, explain what they are, and a bit about their history.
 Plus, there’s a handy chart to keep you on the right track.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.